-Variants of the 508 with gasoline and diesel engines will debut in October at the Paris Motor Show and will start selling at the start of 2011.
+Variants of the Peugeot 508 with gasoline and diesel engines will debut in October at the 2010 Paris Motor Show and will start selling at the start of 2011.
 Peugeot has yet to announce when the diesel hybrid, called the 508 HYbrid 4, is expected to go on sale.

 The 508 replaces two Peugeot cars -- the 407 mid-sized car and the 607 large sedan that have not been selling well.
-UK-based market researcher JATO Dynamics said that last year, 407 sales in Europe fell by 45% to 36,718 units, while 607 sales dropped by 48.5% to 1,880 units.
+United Kingdom-based market researcher JATO Dynamics said that last year, sales of the Peugeot 407 in Europe fell by 45 percent to 36,718 units, while sales of the 607 dropped by 48.5 percent to 1,880 units.

-Peugeot is hoping that the 508 will be able to compete against premium cars such as the Audi A4, BMW 3 series and Mercedes-Benz C class.
+Peugeot is hoping that the new 508 will be able to compete against premium cars such as the Audi A4, BMW 3 series and Mercedes-Benz C class.

 In an interview with Automotive News Europe last March at the Geneva auto show, PSA/Peugeot-Citroen brand director Jean-Marc Gales said that Peugeot wants to regain its share of the market that's currently dominated by German manufacturers.
 Peugeot said that it is relying on an exterior design it calls "French chic," a combination of elegance and timeless lines, to attract premium buyers.